The Best Way To Get Around Prague, Czech Republic

 The tourist pass will be your best friend for getting around the city.
 Hence, for a 3-day pass, which is formally known as a ‘short-term tourist pass’ travelers only have to pay 310 CZK.
 That converts to about 12 Euro.
 This allows travelers to ride all any mode of public transportation an unlimited amount of times within your 3 days.
 Of course, there are other options if travelers are staying for a longer or shorter duration of time.

-Another option for transportation would be to take the Short River Cruise on Vltava.
+Another option for transportation would be to take the Short River Cruise on the Vltava.
 For about 12 Euro traveler’s can take a 1.5-hour cruise to get a new perspective of the city from the water.
 The cruised does not offer commentary, but the price does include bus transportation to the dock of the cruise.
-This is a view that travelers can not miss.
+This is a view that travelers cannot miss.

 Remember that you will not need a visa for travel to Prague if you are a U.S. citizen.
 Simply grab your valid passport and enjoy 90 days of visa-free travel around Europe!